DavidKJones/A03_Autocomplete/readme.txt

 /******************************************************************************
 *	Extra Credit
 *******************************************************************************/
 EC1.
-I created a dataset of movies by their running time in minutes.
+Mason created a data set of movies by their running time in minutes.
 It has 478990
 	 queries after being filtered.
-	 The link to the original dataset can be found here: https://datasets.imdbws.com/title.basics.tsv.gz
+	 The link to the original data set can be found here: https://datasets.imdbws.com/title.basics.tsv.gz

 EC2.
-I changed autocompleteGUI so that the search bar and sugggestions now scale
+Mason changed autocompleteGUI so that the search bar and suggestions now scale
 	 with the window.
-I also moved the weight to the left to match how it appears in the text file.
+Mason also moved the weight to the left to match how it appears in the text file.